baldwindunn919/notes/README.md

 - "Today's programming wisdom: 'Simplicity is the ultimate sophistication.' — Leonardo da Vinci.
 In coding, always strive for simplicity in your designs and solutions.
 This not only leads to easier maintenance and scalability but also minimizes potential bugs and misunderstandings.
 Remember that complex code might seem impressive, but clear, concise, and readable code is often a hallmark of a skilled programmer."

 In practice, this means choosing straightforward algorithms, using consistent naming conventions, modularizing your code, avoiding unnecessary abstractions, and keeping a clean separation of concerns.
 It also involves continuous refactoring to remove redundant or overly complicated sections.
 Always aim to make your code as simple as possible, but no simpler."

+# 2024-02-07
+- Today's programming wisdom: "Premature optimization is the root of all evil." — Donald Knuth

+In fewer than 200 words, this quote by renowned computer scientist Donald Knuth reminds us that optimizing code too early in the development process can lead to unnecessary complexity, harder maintenance, and potential bugs.
+It's often better to write clear, straightforward code first, then optimize only when it's evident where performance bottlenecks lie, based on profiling and testing data.
+This way, programmers focus on creating robust, maintainable solutions while avoiding speculative improvements that might not provide any tangible benefits.